Übermensch

-The Übermensch (/ˈuːbərmɛnʃ/ OO-bər-mensh, /de/; 'Superman' or 'Beyond-Man') is a concept in the philosophy of Friedrich Nietzsche.
+The Übermensch (/ˈuːbərmɛnʃ/ OO-bər-mensh, /de/; lit.
+'Superman' or 'Beyond-Man') is a concept in the philosophy of Friedrich Nietzsche.
 In his 1883 book, Thus Spoke Zarathustra (Also sprach Zarathustra), Nietzsche has his character Zarathustra posit the Übermensch as a goal for humanity to set for itself.
 The Übermensch represents a shift from otherworldly Christian values and manifests the grounded human ideal.
+Zarathustra proclaims the will of the Übermensch to give meaning to life on planet Earth, and admonishes his audience to ignore those who promise other-worldly fulfillment.

+In 1909, Thomas Common translated the term to English as "Superman", following the terminology of George Bernard Shaw's 1903 stage play Man and Superman.
+Walter Kaufmann blamed this translation for the widespread misidentification of Nietzsche's concept with the comic-book character Superman.
+Kaufmann and others preferred to translate Übermensch as "overman".
+A translation like "superior humans" might better fit the concept of Nietzsche as he unfolds his narrative.
+Scholars continue to employ both terms, with some simply opting for the German word.

 In English

 In 1896, Alexander Tille made the first English translation of Thus Spoke Zarathustra, rendering Übermensch as "Beyond-Man".
 In 1909, Thomas Common translated it as "Superman", following the terminology of George Bernard Shaw's 1903 stage play Man and Superman.
 Walter Kaufmann lambasted this translation in the 1950s for two reasons: first, the failure of the English prefix "super" to capture the German über (though in Latin, super means "above" or "beyond", which is closer to the German); and second, for permitting a widespread misidentification of Nietzsche's concept with the comic-book character Superman.
 Kaufmann and others preferred to translate Übermensch as "overman".
 A translation like "superior humans" might better fit the concept of Nietzsche as he unfolds his narrative.
 Scholars continue to employ both terms, some simply opting to reproduce the German word.

 The German prefix über can have connotations of superiority, transcendence, excessiveness, or intensity, depending on the words to which it is attached.
 Mensch refers to a human being, not a male specifically as it is still sometimes erroneously believed.
 The adjective übermenschlich means super-human: beyond human strength or out of proportion to humanity.